Aaradhyaisworking/100-days-of-code/README.md

 Implemented user interaction with input prompts, looping, and recursion to allow continuous calculations or starting new ones.
 Enhanced the calculator with a logo and formatted output for a professional user experience.

+Day-11
+Created a compare() function to determine the game outcome by comparing user and computer scores.
+Utilized if, elif, and else statements carefully to handle all game scenarios including Blackjack and draws.
+Employed variable renaming to avoid shadowing and improve code clarity using refactoring tools.
+Implemented a game loop allowing users to play multiple rounds with console clearing and logo display for a polished user experience.

+Day-12